ApphereInc/Apphere-iOS-Dev-2.0/README.md

 ### Transition
 * Slide tab bar out of way on present and slide back on dismiss, like app store
+* Bounce the dismiss animation

 ### Wishlist
-* BlurTabBar and change Opacity like AppStore
 * Add Bounce to Expand and Close Animation
 * Alternate text color for light backs on cards. (nil or true)